mmazuecos/My-config/README.md

-# My-.vimrc
+# **My-config**
-My .vimrc.
-Here just for not loosing it.
+My .vimrc and my .Xmodmap.
+Here just for not loosing them.
 Keep in mind that I use dvorak-intl keyboard layout.

+### .vimrc
+Some settings for my vim.
+Tabs, indent and some mappings.
+Very basic rigth now.

 The colorscheme used is [here](https://github.com/encody/vim-colors) (hope it remains there).

+### .Xmodmap
+Currently, this swaps the left ctrl key and the caps lock key.

 >##### _Dear me of the future:_